 Why is getting to the doctor such a hassle?

 There is a little village in rural Hungary, Tarnokreti, where only two buses per day transport people to the nearest town.
 One in the morning and one in the evening.
 There is no constant medical service; the GP visits the settlement once every week.
-For years, receiving more complex care or even for an X-ray, patients had had to arrange some means of transportation – if they didn’t want to wait for hours for the bus.
-However, being in need of support from relatives or friends with cars causes much discomfort – so many people decided, they were rather not going to the doctor’s appointment.
+For years, receiving more complex care or even for an X-ray, patients had to arrange some means of transportation – if they didn’t want to wait for hours for the bus.
+However, being in need of support from relatives or friends with cars causes much discomfort – so many people decided they were rather not going to the doctor’s appointment.

 The problem is well-known in many parts of the world.
 No matter whether in Europe, the US or South Asia, people living in rural areas, but also more impoverished people in suburban and urban settings, can have trouble with transportation.
 Some households don’t have a vehicle or share one among multiple family members.
 Moreover, for those who are disabled, obese, or chronically ill, riding the bus or the subway can be a difficult undertaking.